-Table 9 asked "What motivates your CEO to perform strongly?"
+Table 10 asked "What motivates your CEO to perform strongly?"
 Most models assume that financial incentives are the only motivator.
 However, while the support for "incentives from bonuses, LTIPs, equity, or future pay increases" was high (76%/0.98 for directors and 68%/0.83 for investors), it was only the third highest-rated response from both groups.

 Instead, directors and investors agree that by far the strongest drivers of CEO effort are "intrinsic motivation" (92%/1.55 for directors and 91%/1.50 for investors) and "personal reputation" (91%/1.40 and 96%/1.60).
-Both are absent from almost all contract theories.
-19 Personal reputation scored highly even though we offered separate responses for the financial benefits of an improved reputation (pay increases and labor market consequences).
+Both are absent from the vast majority of contract theories.27 Personal reputation scored highly even though we offered separate responses capturing the financial benefits of an improved reputation (pay increases and labor market consequences).
 This suggests that simply being seen to do a good job is important.
 An investor said that "There is a common misperception that pay or career progression motivates CEOs to do a good job.
 [Performance] comes from intrinsic motivation, passion for the job, and maybe a concern with reputation."